Environmental toxicants and fetal development: Benzenes

 Benzene exposure in mothers has been linked to fetal brain defects especially neural tube defects.
-In one study, BTEX (Benzene, toluene, ethylbenzene, xylenes) exposure during the first trimester of pregnancy has been clearly indicating negative association with biparietal brain diameter between 20 and 32 weeks of pregnancy.
+Benzene can be found in cleaning products, glue or adhesives, paint thinners or strippers, exhaust, gasoline fumes, and tobacco smoke.
+In one study, BTEX (benzene, toluene, ethylbenzene, xylenes) exposure during the first trimester of pregnancy has been clearly indicating negative association with biparietal brain diameter between 20 and 32 weeks of pregnancy.
 Women with high exposure to toluene had three to five times the miscarriage rate of those with low exposure, and women with occupational benzene exposure have been shown to have an increased rate of miscarriages.
 Paternal occupational exposure to toluene and formaldehyde has also been linked to miscarriage in their partners.
 Normal development is highly controlled by hormones, and disruption by man made chemicals can permanently change the course of development.
 Ambient ozone has been negatively associated with sperm concentration in men, chemicals associated with UOG operations (e.g., benzene, toluene, formaldehyde, ethylene glycol and ozone) have been associated with negative impacts on semen quality, particularly reduced sperm counts.

 A 2011 study found a relationship between Neural Tube Defects and maternal exposure to benzene, a compound associated with natural gas extraction.
 The study found that mothers living in Texas census tracts with higher ambient benzene levels were more likely to have offspring with neural tube defects, such as spina bifida, than mothers living in areas with lower benzene levels.